 Bob Delsing, Hemingford, NE

-Delsing was appointed to serve his first term in August 2014.
-He represents District #1 and is the current vice chairman.
+Delsing was appointed to serve his second term in August 2019.
+He represents District #1 and is the current chairman.
 He, his wife Karen, now deceased, and their three children: Amy, Tad and Scott, raised dry-land wheat, corn and cattle on their farm and ranch operation in Dawes and Box Butte counties.
 He and his son Scott still work the land originally homesteaded by their family in the 1890s.

 Bob is also a member of the Nebraska Wheat Growers Association, the United Methodist Church of Hemingford, the American Legion, the Nebraska Farm Bureau, the Nebraska Rural Radio and National Farmers Union.
 He is a past board member of the Hemingford Coop Telephone Company, Hemingford Rural Fire Protection and the Dawes County Rural School District #47.